webriots/rate/README.md

 - `refillRate` must be a positive, finite number (not NaN, infinity, zero, or negative)
 - `refillRateUnit` must represent a positive duration
 - The product of `refillRate` and `refillRateUnit` must not overflow when converted to nanoseconds

+#### Methods:

+- `CheckToken(id []byte) bool`: Checks if a token would be available without consuming it
+- `CheckTokens(id []byte, n uint8) bool`: Checks if n tokens would be available without consuming them
+- `TakeToken(id []byte) bool`: Attempts to take a single token, returns true if successful
+- `TakeTokens(id []byte, n uint8) bool`: Attempts to take n tokens atomically, returns true if all n tokens were taken

+**Multi-token operations:**
+The `TakeTokens` and `CheckTokens` methods support atomic multi-token operations.
+When requesting multiple tokens:
+- The operation is all-or-nothing: either all requested tokens are taken/available, or none are
+- The maximum number of tokens that can be requested is limited by the burst capacity
+- These methods are useful for operations that require multiple "units" of rate limiting

 #### Token Bucket Algorithm Explained